jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 <img src="https://live.staticflickr.com/7295/14000278151_141357835b_b.jpg" alt="Flyweight Boxers" title="Image Source: https://www.flickr.com/photos/worldseriesboxing/14000278151/" width = "50%" style="padding-right: 20px;">

 # Introduction
 The Gang of Four (GoF) classify __Flyweight__ as a [Structural Pattern](http://refactoring.guru/design-patterns/structural-patterns), whereas I view it as a [Creational Pattern](https://refactoring.guru/design-patterns/creational-patterns), which is why I've included it in my [Creational Pattern Series](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html).
-I hope that my reclassification doesn't cause too much confusion, since other sources will classify and list Flyweight with other structural patterns.
+Hopefully my reclassification wont cause too much confusion, since other sources will classify and list Flyweight with the structural patterns.

 Flyweight allows the client to create multiple instances of a Singleton-like class.
 I know that multiple instances of a Singleton sounds like an oxymoron, but hang in there for a bit.
-Singleton only allows one instance for a class.
-Flyweight allows multiple attribute-specified instances of a class, but with the constraint that there can only be one instance for each set of unique attributes.
+While Singleton only allows one instance for a class, Flyweight allows multiple attribute-specified instances of a class, but with the constraint that there can only be one instance for each set of unique attributes.

 Though not included by the GoF, there is a creational pattern for this behavior: __Multiton__, which is a portmanteau of _Multiple_ and _Singleton_.
 Multiton describes __what__ it does.
 Flyweight describes __how__ it does it.
 I view them as two patterns for the same concept with two different intents: __What__ vs __How__.
 As I alluded to in my opening sentence, I think the GoF should have focused upon the creational aspect of this behavior and included it in the creational section as Multiton rather than their Flyweight structural classification.
 But since Flyweight is the name they chose, I'll stick with it for the rest of this blog.

 I view Flyweight is an extension of the [Singleton Design Pattern](https://jhumelsine.github.io/2025/10/31/singleton.html), or maybe it might be more accurate to view Sington as a special case of Flyweight.
 While I'm not a fan of Singleton, I do tend to appreciate Flyweight.

 Regardless of its categorization, I've not much liked the name _Flyweight_.
 I think its inspiration is based upon a [weight class](https://en.wikipedia.org/wiki/Weight_class_(boxing)) in boxing, where [flyweight](https://en.wikipedia.org/wiki/Flyweight) is the lightest weight class.
 I think this name was chosen because the pattern focuses upon keeping memory acquisition lean and clean.
-Even if this is the origin of the name, I still don't feel it's sufficiently descriptive.
+Even if this is the origin of the name, I still don't feel that a boxing metaphor is sufficiently descriptive.

 # DVR Example
 Since the _Multiple Singleton_ concept can be confusing, let me try to describe it with an example.